fdiaz/ioslove-2020/README.md

-# Scripting en Swift
+# SwiftCount

-Presentado en iOS Love Meetup el 9 de Julio, 2020.
+Counts the number of Swift lines of code in a Swift project

+This project was done as a demo for the iOS Love meetup in July 9, 2020.